AntonioAbilio/ShellShift-LDTS/docs/README.md

   - *Coins Counter*: a counter of the number of coins obtained in the current playthrough is displayed on the bottom left of the screen.
 - **Screen Borders** - If Chell either falls off a platform or leaves the screen's left border, she will die.
 - **Chell-Monsters Collisions** - If Chell collides with a monster, she will be hurt and the monster will die.
 She will also be invincible for a small period.
-- **Bullet-Monsters Collisions** - After shooting a bullet, if it collides with a monster, the monster will 25 health points.
+- **Bullet-Monsters Collisions** - After shooting a bullet, if it collides with a monster, the monster will lose 25 health points.
 - **Sound** - Moving, shooting, colliding with an element or enemy, dying and menu interactions have different sound effects.
 - **Shop** - Using the coins collected, the player is able to buy different upgrades:
   - Rapid Fire: decreased gun reload time;